kids encyclopedia robot

 On November 27, 2013, Dixon joined the Maryland Terrapin coaching staff as a special assistant under head coach Mark Turgeon.
 In July 2016, Dixon was relieved of his duties.

-On October 14, 2016, Dixon was hired as head coach of the women's basketball team at the University of the District of Columbia (UDC).
+On October 14, 2016.
+Dixon was hired as head coach of the women's basketball team at the University of the District of Columbia (UDC).
 After a 3–25 season, he was hired as men's head coach at Coppin State.
-After 6 seasons earning only 51 wins as a division one head coach, he was fired in March 2023.
+After 6 seasons earning only 51 wins as a division one head coach, he was fired in March of 2023.

 Head coaching record